rancher/rancher-docs/docs/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/use-new-nodes-in-an-infra-provider/create-a-google-compute-engine-cluster.md

 1. Enter a **Cluster Name**.
 1. Create a machine pool for each Kubernetes role.
 Refer to the [best practices](use-new-nodes-in-an-infra-provider.md#node-roles) for recommendations on role assignments and counts.
   1. For each machine pool, define the machine configuration.
 Refer to the [Google GCE machine configuration reference](../../../../reference-guides/cluster-configuration/downstream-cluster-configuration/machine-configuration/google-gce.md) for information on configuration options.
 1. Use the **Cluster Configuration** to choose the version of Kubernetes that will be installed, what network provider will be used and if you want to enable project network isolation.
-For help configuring the cluster, refer to the [RKE2 cluster configuration reference.](../../../../reference-guides/cluster-configuration/rancher-server-configuration/rke2-cluster-configuration.md)
+For help configuring the cluster, refer to the [RKE2](../../../../reference-guides/cluster-configuration/rancher-server-configuration/rke2-cluster-configuration.md) and [K3s](../../../../reference-guides/cluster-configuration/rancher-server-configuration/k3s-cluster-configuration.md) cluster configuration reference.
 1. Use **Member Roles** to configure user authorization for the cluster.
 Click **Add Member** to add users that can access the cluster.
 Use the **Role** drop-down to set permissions for each user.
 1. Click **Create**.